"Only bad witches are ugly." - Glenda

 But Heidi is a tourist.

 There some indications here that Zombie can make the post-modern jump, and that's what's frustrating.
-He jumps but doesn't stay on the other side of the line long enough.
-He just decorates the jump-off point in punk rock iconography and gestures off into the fog.
+He jumps but doesn't stay on the other side of the line long enough for the ref to take a measurement.
+He just decorates the jump-off point in punk rock iconography and gestures off into the fog and whoosh -- he's gone onto the next wild attraction.
 But in one great scene, Heidi is chilling out at her friend's house and suddenly she's coughing up blood, and faceless doctors appear in the room and Charles Laughton's voice on the TV jibes with the demons almost as effectively as in MYRA BRECKINRIDGE or the films of Nicolas Roeg or Alex Cox.
 "This just may be to your benefit," Laughton says, as the merciless CAPTAIN KIDD (above).
+For this tiny stretch, it's sublime work.

 Later her bonding with the weird fat devil baby (whose lopsy-topsy mutatedness is a perfect dark evil mirror to Laughton's leering image onscreen) mirrors that of TV and viewer, umbilical extension cords plugged right into us and hell, and with its embryonic red eyes and slit middle you'll wonder if this demon embryo is a metaphor for an abortion or if his froggy face is supposed to be the ski mask in TORSO, and the priest looks like he might be a reference to the stitched-into-eternity Dr. Freudstein in Lucio Fulci's HOUSE BY THE CEMETERY (1981)... but we have no clear idea why or if its conscious on Zombie's part, or the make-up guy's.